The student news site of Bloomington High School South

 “We passed so much.
 [It’s] what made us different from [other teams] and got us so far.
 Having [a] connection off the field helped us pass on the field, so that was really helpful.
 We did everything together, on and off the field, and I think that showed when we played.
 We worked through our midfield, so a lot of [teams] didn’t know what to do when that happened,” Lacy said.

-All of their success in mind, for the remainder of the season, the team maintained the same mindset and routine before each game.
+With all of their success in mind, for the remainder of the season, the team maintained the same mindset and routine before each game.

 Freshman Ali Stolberg explained, “Before the games we all liked to do our regular things.
 Regular warmups, regular hairdos, everything just to be ready and the same.”

-“We just knew we had to not try to do anything new or anything fancy, and just stay in the moment and not think about later,” Sophomore Valerie Bunde said.
+“We just knew we had to not try to do anything new or anything fancy, and just stay in the moment and not think about later,” sophomore Valerie Bunde said.

 The Panthers won three more consecutive games before beginning their Sectional journey versus Terre Haute North.
 In their game against the Patriots, Lacy led the Panthers with an impressive hat trick to carry the team to a 3-0 Sectional victory.

-Both teams were held scoreless for 94 minutes before heading into overtime and penalty kicks.
+Both teams were held scoreless for the full 94 minutes before heading into overtime and penalty kicks.
 South prevailed after 8 penalty kicks with a 1-0 victory and took the regional championship trophy as they headed to Semi-State.

-Finally, on October 28, the Panthers played their final game of the season against the Noblesville Millers at Michael A. Carroll Track and Soccer Stadium on IUPUI’s campus in Indianapolis.
+Finally, on Oct.
+28, the Panthers played their final game of the season against the Noblesville Millers at Michael A. Carroll Track and Soccer Stadium on IUPUI’s campus in Indianapolis.

 Lacy scored the only goal for the Panthers, just seven minutes into the match.

-The Panthers suffered a heartbreaking 1-3 loss against the defending champion Millers.
+The Panthers suffered a heartbreaking 3-1 loss against the defending champion Millers.

 “It was a really cool experience.
 Even though we lost, it was just a big field and there was this big replay board and there were a lot of people,” Bunde said.